h4sh3d/xmr-btc-atomic-swap/README.md

 ### Monero
 **2-out-of-2 scheme:**
 to enable multi-path execution in Monero, a 2-out-of-2 multisig is used.
-In reality we will not use any multi-signing protocol, the private spend key is split in two parts during the swap process but at the end one participant will gain knowledge of the full key.
-So it's more a secret sharing that a multisig and then it's not really a requirement for Monero.
+In reality we will not use any multi-signing protocol, instead, the private spend key is split in two parts during the swap process but at the end one participant will gain knowledge of the full key.
+So it's more a secret sharing than a multisig, therefore it's not really a requirement for Monero.

 **Pre-image non-interactive zero-knowledge proofs of knowledge:** to prove to the other participant that a valid pre-image to a given hash is known and within a range, e.g. > 0 and < l where l is related to edward25519 curve.